-Let‘s just say that my formative years were turbulent and by the time the ominous spectre of 2012 arrived with it’s Mayan doomsday predictions in tow, I was well and truly fucked up.
+So, Let‘s just say that my formative years were turbulent and by the time the ominous spectre of 2012 arrived with it’s Mayan doomsday predictions in tow, I was pretty messed up..

-I was desperate for something to give and thankfully by winter 2013, it did.
-One too many acts of domestic violence knocked the rose tinted glasses from my face and I found the strength to walk away from a bad relationship that should have ended years before.
+I was desperate for something to give and in winter 2013, it did.
+I found the strength to walk away from a hard relationship that should have ended years before.

-So how does this tie in with these weird, alien expressions of creativity?
+So how does this tie in with finding my unique way to express creativity?

 Well, after being so intensely demanded upon for several years, at first, I didn’t know where to start to try and pick up the pieces.
 I moved back into my Nan and Gramps’ spare bedroom and dived wholeheartedly into my artwork and getting out into the world to broaden my experience and bring some new energy into the shop.